By Azuga

 What is the recent mood?

 Recent user voice shows a mixed sentiment.
-Users appreciate real-time safety monitoring, but report connectivity and pairing issues.
+Users appreciate clarity of safety scores and gamification of driving behavior, but report manual effort required for trip tagging and bluetooth pairing issues.

 What Users Love